DaleMargel/Web-Survey/Readme.md

 # The Search for the Holy Grail
 An opinionated exploration of the many (and best) ways to build an application.

+Status: most data is in place, but still in draft,

 ## Why?
 If you were to set up an ideal application development platform - which one would you choose?